zalora/styleguide/pages/components/Divider.md

 | secondary divider | #F4F4F4  | 1px | 16px |
 | thick divider | #F4F4F4  | 8px | no margin |

-Remember,  if you use a divider to group the content, you should have a minimum of 8 px space of the margin top and bottom.
+Remember,  if you use a divider to group the content, you should have a minimum of 8 px space of the margin to top and bottom.